Research roundup: diagnostic and prognostic cancer markers

 1. IgG Fc binding protein (FCGBP) is downregulated in metastatic lesions and predicts survival in metastatic colorectal cancer patients (Yuan et al. 2021)

-- This study utilized our anti-FCGBP polyclonal antibody (HPA003564) for IHC on FFPE-processed human tumor tissues.
+- This study utilized our anti-FCGBP polyclonal antibody (HPA003564) in IHC on FFPE-processed human tumor tissues.

 Take a look at our post "5 tips about validation when choosing an antibody" where we talk about the approved international guidelines for antibody validation.